-- 1.1 Advise IFLA governance structures on international policy-making on general library issues including FAIFE and CLM aspects and on the role of national library associations through the GB co-opted seat (MLAS chair, currently Sinikka Sipilä) - 1.2 Support the implementation of the IFLA Three Pillars Strategy through section activities - 1.3 Act as a partner and consultative body for IFLA governance structures on policy matters relating to national library associations on a running basis - 1.4 Recommend appropriate strategies to IFLA on matters relating to national library associations

-- 1.5 Partner with IFLA in global lobbying activities and programmes - 1.6 Share experiences and best practises in national associations' work for promoting national library development, information strategies and library legislation on national level 1.7 Support national library associations in implementing IFLA policies and decisions through twinning projects such as the GLAD-programme.
+- 1.1 Advise IFLA governance structures on international policy-making on general library issues including FAIFE and CLM aspects and on the role of national library associations through the GB seat (MLAS chair, currently Janice Lachance) - 1.2 Support the implementation of the IFLA Three Pillars Strategy through section activities - 1.3 Act as a partner and consultative body for IFLA governance structures on policy matters relating to national library associations on a running basis - 1.4 Recommend appropriate strategies to IFLA on matters relating to national library associations - 1.5 Partner with IFLA in global lobbying activities and programmes - 1.6 Share experiences and best practises in national associations' work for promoting national library development, information strategies and library legislation on national level - 1.7 Support national library associations in implementing IFLA policies and decisions through twinning projects such as the GLAD-programme. - 1.8 Under the framework of MLAS New Professionals Special Interest Group discuss the social role of libraries and the relevance of new areas of job creation in the private sector. - 1.9 Under the framework of MLAS Women, Information and Libraries Special Interest Group promote, develop and support library and information services which benefit women & society as a whole.